junglesta/junglestar/src/content/intro/its-a-jungle-out-there.md

 theme: blasting brands
 ---

+Let's face it.
+The noise level.
+The nonsense.
+Marketing slogans cacophony.

 To get noticed, brands need to be **easy**, **customer-friendly** and **recognizable**.

 Today 60% of internet traffic comes **from phones**.
 Is your website ready for that?